wisniewskikr/chrisblog-it-java-regular/stream/java-stream-19-filter-related-allmatch/Readme.md

 ##### Goal

-In Java, the **anyMatch()** method is a terminal operation of the Streams API.
-It checks whether any element in the stream matches a given predicate.
-If at least one element satisfies the condition, it returns true; otherwise, it returns false
+In Java, the **allMatch** method is a terminal operation of the Stream interface.
+It checks if all elements in a stream satisfy a given predicate.
+It returns true if the predicate is true for every element, or false otherwise.

 ##### Functional Interface